Last updated: 26 March 2026

-Omnience LLC, doing business as James Warren, is the data controller for personal data collected through this website and our products and services.
+Omnience Limited, doing business as James Warren, is the data controller for personal data collected through this website and our products and services.

 Contact details